 It was stated that although many outside experts were willing to answer questions and give opinions, there had not been an agreement that they would endorse the committee’s findings.

 Dr. Golomb led the discussion following the lunch break.
 For epidemiological purposes, follow-up to determine which treatments have worked is imperative.
 Dr. Golomb suggested that a broad nationally based survey was necessary to focus on what treatments are effective and how these veterans are faring.
 The survey would also cover what the veterans’ symptoms are and what exposures they believe they experienced.

+Dr. Golomb urged that studies be done examining potential objective markers, and their relationships to both exposures and outcomes.
+The rationale is that such study may both lead to definitive determination of causes and mechanisms, which may assist with development of treatments; and may help to identify distinct illness syndromes that may have different causes, natural history, and response to treatment.
+Such study may be critical to defining groups in whom certain treatments may be effective; and to conducting studies in a way that can best detect effectiveness of certain treatments, by targeting study to those for whom that treatment may be relevant.

 Ideas for studies included: measuring the effects of exposure in animals; testing veterans prior to deployment and following up after they are deployed; a randomized trial of the long-term health outcomes with anthrax vaccine; a study of squalene antibodies versus health looking at ill and well Gulf War veterans.